 It scrapes SERPs, keywords and rich snippet data from search page HTMLs.
 However, our scraper is very likely to get blocked after sending additional requests.
 Let's have a look at a solution!

-re is how to avoid Bing scraping blocking using ScrapFly.
-All we have to do is replace our HTTP client with the ScrapFly client:
+For scraping Bing with Scrapfly all we have to do is replace our HTTP client with the ScrapFly client:

 # standard web scraping code